dbExpression-team/docs.dbExpression.com/src/pages/getting-started/index.md

 And to use use a static database accessor (we're using it for this walk-thru):
 * `DbExpression.Sql` - namespace containing the `UseStaticRuntimeFor<T>()` extension method, which opts-in to using `dbExpression` statically.

-See the [Runtime Configuration](/configuration/runtime) section for instructions and usage examples of all runtime configuration options.
+See the [Configuration](/core-concepts/configuration) section for instructions and usage examples of all configuration options.

 ## 5. Execute a Query